Welsh literature in English: Poetry

 Welsh writing in English tended from the beginning to be dominated by men, but the period after World War II produced some distinguished Welsh women poets, including Ruth Bidgood (born 1922), Gillian Clarke (born 1937), and Sheenagh Pugh (born 1950).
 Pugh was born in Birmingham, but lived for many years in Cardiff and taught creative writing at the University of Glamorgan until retiring in 2008.
 Her collection Stonelight (1999) won the Wales Book of the Year Award in 2000.
 She has twice won the Cardiff International Poetry Competition.
 She has also published novels.
 She now lives in Shetland.

 Although Ruth Bidgood was born near Neath in 1922, her first collection The Given Time appeared only in 1972.
 Gillian Clarke is a poet, playwright, editor, broadcaster, lecturer and translator from Welsh.
 She was born in Cardiff and raised there, in Penarth, and in Pembrokeshire.
 Both her parents were native Welsh speakers, yet she was brought up speaking English and learnt Welsh only as an adult.
 In the mid-1980s she moved to rural Ceredigion, West Wales.
 She became the third National Poet for Wales in 2008.

-Amongst other poets of the second half of the twentieth century, the names of Roland Mathias (1915–2007), Leslie Norris (1921–2006), John Ormond (1923–1990), Dannie Abse (born 1923), Raymond Garlick (born 1926), Peter Finch (born 1947), Tony Curtis (b.
-1946), Nigel Jenkins (b.
-1949), Mike Jenkins (b.
-1953), Paul Henry (b.
-1959), Christopher Meredith and Paul Groves (born 1947) have a significant place.
+Amongst other poets of the second half of the twentieth century, the names of Roland Mathias (1915–2007), Leslie Norris (1921–2006), John Ormond (1923–1990), Dannie Abse (1923–2014), Raymond Garlick (1926–2011), Peter Finch (born 1947), Tony Curtis (b.
+1946), Nigel Jenkins (1953–2014), Mike Jenkins (born 1953), Paul Henry (born 1959), Christopher Meredith and Paul Groves (born 1947) have a significant place.
 With regard to the current situation of Welsh poetry in English, Ian Gregson suggests that "much of the most exciting poetry in Britain is being written in Wales".
-He singles out Oliver Reynolds (born 1957), Gwyneth Lewis (born 1959) - who also write in Welsh - and Stephen Knight (born 1960) as having fulfilled "their early promise".
+He singles out Oliver Reynolds (born 1957), Gwyneth Lewis (born 1959), and Stephen Knight (born 1960) as having fulfilled "their early promise".

+John Idris Jones (1938–2020) was a poet, translator, and historian from Ruthin, Denbighshire.
+Writing in English, his work explored Welsh landscapes, cultural memory, and identity.
+His poetry is anthologised in Poetry 1900–2000: One Hundred Poets from Wales (Library of Wales, 2007).